openHABian - Hassle-free openHAB Setup

-If you want to get involved, you found a bug, or just want to see what's planned for the future, come visit our Issue Tracker:
+If you want to get involved, you found a bug, or just want to see what's planned for the future, visit us on GitHub:

 # Where can I find a changelog for openHABian?

-The official changelog announcements are posted here and here, be sure to check these out regularly.
+The official changelog announcements are posted here and here, be sure to check these out for your version.
 If you want to stay in touch with all the latest code changes under the hood, see the commit history for openHABian.
 You'll also see added commits when executing the "Update" function within the openHABian Configuration Tool.

 # Did my Installation succeed?
 What to do in case of a problem?

-A note on patience: Remember to stay calm.
-The openHABian setup will take 15 up to 45 minutes to complete all steps.
-This time highly depends on your device's performance, your internet connection and sometimes even on the load of external servers.
+A note on patience: stay calm - the openHABian setup will take 15 up to 45 minutes to complete all steps.
+The amount of time highly depends on your device's performance and a number of external factors such as your internet connection.

 During the setup process you'll be redirected to the live progress report of the setup.